Be warned, this is going to be a long article. Nonetheless if you’re interested in battery technology or have a BMW i3, you’ll like reading it.

 Nonetheless, this article isn’t about the new 120 Ah cells.

 Currently the BMW i3 battery has NCM 111 battery cells rated at 94 Ah and made by Samsung SDI.
-NCM 111 means that the cathode is made with one part nickel (33 %), one part cobalt (33 %) and other part manganese (33 %).
+NCM 111 means that the cathode besides lithium contains nickel, cobalt and manganese in a composition ratio of 1:1:1.
 Sometimes, these battery cells are also referred to as NCM 333.

 Let’s see the interesting stuff, the official specs.

 This battery cell complies with BEV2 VDA standard (just 1 cm taller) and its dimensions are 173 mm x 125 mm x 45 mm.